enguyen93/WordGuessGame/README.md

 I believe I had a firm grasp on HTML so I didn't bother too much with the styling of my page, as I was more worried about the Javascript

-The same with CSS, I didn't style at all because I wanted a functioning game, I believe function is more important than aesthetics | I spent
+The same with CSS, I didn't style at all because I wanted a functioning game, I believe function is more important than aesthetics

-SO much time working on the Javascript and struggling long nights with trying to figure out how DOM elements worked, but it all paid off because I believe I am much more confident with them.
+I spent SO much time working on the Javascript and struggling long nights with trying to figure out how DOM elements worked, but it all paid offbecause I believe I am much more confident with them.

 This game starts off by asking the user to hit the "new game" button to begin, and takes in your key presses, you have a total of 9 chances to get the word.